 As your B2B SaaS application scales, so do your requirements for complex data models, granular permissions, and many-to-many relationships between Organizations and Members.
 You need a strong multi-tenant architecture to securely govern multiple entities and their authentication flows within your application.

 Designed with an organization-first data model, Stytch's solution enables developers to scale their authentication solutions with their B2B applications at every stage of growth.

-Stytch offers developers a comprehensive set of features and capabilities in order to build secure and scalable Consumer Authentication.
+Stytch offers developers a comprehensive set of features and capabilities in order to build secure and scalable B2B SaaS Authentication.
 This includes but is not limited to:

-Sessions: Stytch mints, stores, and validates Sessions on behalf of your application.
-After an end user successfully authenticates, Stytch's API will return both a session_token and a session_jwt for you to choose from.
+Sessions: Stytch issues, stores, and validates Sessions on behalf of your application.
+After an end user successfully authenticates, Stytch's API will return both a session_token and a session_jwt for you to store and manage.
 Use Stytch's Sessions to validate requests, authorize actions, and store metadata.

 Auth methods: Stytch offers a comprehensive suite of authentication methods.
 Choose the right login experience for your application user base.
 We offer Email Magic links, Passwords, Single Sign On, OAuth, and One-Time Passcodes (OTP).
 More auth methods are coming soon, like Time-Based One-Time Passcodes (TOTP).

 Break glass: Members can also be designated as breakglass which grants them elevated privileges in the Organization for use cases such as emergency access.

 Multi-Factor Authentication: Stytch supports MFA.
 Organizations and Members can opt-in to MFA and add an extra layer of security by requiring multiple forms of verification factors during the authentication process.